Azure/iotedge/edge-bootstrap/python/README.md

       // modify this according to what is supported on their host "uri": "unix:///var/run/docker.sock",

-      // Edge runtime image; Users may have to update this as newer images
+      // IoT Edge runtime image; Users may have to update this as newer images
       // are released over time.
       "edgeRuntimeImage": "edge_repository_address/edge_image_name:version",

       // Users can add registries in this array for their custom modules.
       // If there is no username or password associated with a repository,
       // users should set the values as "".
-      // NOTE: This is a temporary configuration item required by the Edge
+      // NOTE: This is a temporary configuration item required by the IoT Edge
       // Longer term, users would be able to manage their repositories and
       // credentials in the cloud using the IoTHub portal.
       "registries": [